-Facing the threat of a 20-year prison sentence for failing to delete critical remarks about the Thai monarchy on her website, Chiranuch Premchaiporn’s case has turned an international spotlight on Thailand’s draconian computer crime laws.
+Facing the threat of a 70-year prison sentence for critical remarks about the Thai monarchy posted on her website, Chiranuch Premchaiporn’s case has turned an international spotlight on Thailand’s draconian computer crime and press freedom laws.

 “They try to silence and control the people,” says Premchaiporn, 43, webmaster and director of Thailand’s Prachatai online newspaper.
-Thousands of comments streamed into her website daily, but government critics insist she should have immediately deleted 10 remarks posted by others that criticized the Thai monarchy – a criminal offense.
+Thousands of comments stream into her website daily, but government critics insist she should have immediately deleted 10 remarks posted by Prachatai readers that criticized the Thai monarchy – a criminal offense.

-Her news website Prachatai suspended its online forums in July 2010.
-She is suing the Thai government for its illegitimate attempts to block Prachatai and has switched to server/web hosting services outside the country.
+Premchaiporn – one of IWMF’s 2011 Courage in Journalism Award winners — is free on bail and her trial, which began in February 2011, will resume in September.
+Prachatai suspended its online forums in July 2010.
+She is suing the Thai government for its illegitimate attempts to block Prachatai and has switched to server and web hosting services outside the country.

 As the Thai government moved to silence the opposition, Premchaiporn’s website became a target for censorship in March 2009.
-Police raided her office, interrogating her for five hours and seizing her computer equipment because of anti-monarchal political postings on her website’s open forum.
+Police raided her office, interrogating her for five hours and seizing her computer equipment.

 “It was total chaos.
 After they searched the office they showed me an arrest warrant.
 They treated me like I was a criminal.
 I called my lawyer, and friends started coming to my office to support me and tweet about the arrest.
 There must have been 50 friends and journalists crowding the office,” she said.